arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 or `NAME.node.DATACENTER.consul`.
 If the datacenter is omitted, Consul will only search the local datacenter.

-:ship: From Vagrant 1, query the DNS interface for the address of agent-two.
+:shipit: From Vagrant 1, query the DNS interface for the address of agent-two.
 ```bash
 dig @127.0.0.1 -p 8600 agent-two.node.consul
 ```